Necromancer

 fingers wandering piles

-of green river rock
+of smooth river rock

-we’d collected after lunch,
+we’d collected after lunch -

-huckleberries, cashews, cukes,
+huckleberries, cukes,

 and cherry tomatoes,

-sitting cross legged in cowboy hats,
+sitting crosslegged in cowboy hats,

 I praised your breasts